jpflogit/seniorproj/README.md

 Only snippets of code that are important to the overall project

-You can use ### Markdown for this section to emphasize important points
+### Markdown is used to emphasize any important points

+Click the pencil icon to edit this page and see how to do some of the above effects